 In order to apply for or manage permits, registrations, or licenses; submit reports, and make payments, you will need to have an account in ePermitting.
 Users will be able to sign in and see a dashboard at a glance that will highlight what actions are needed, invoices that need to be paid, status of applications etc.

 To manage a regulated site, account holders will need to be invited to be an authorized user on that site by the DHEC or another authorized user.

-All permit applications for activities within Asbestos, Dam Safety, Infectious Waste, Agriculture, Stormwater, Wastewater, and OCRM's Critical Areas are placed on public notice in ePermitting.
+All permit applications for activities within Agriculture, Asbestos, Coastal Zone Consistency, Critical Area Permitting, Dam Safety, Infectious Waste, Stormwater, and Wastewater are placed on public notice in ePermitting.
 Public notice search and the ability to make a comment through the system are available to the public and do not require an account.
 Public notices for all remaining DHEC Environmental programs can be found here.

 A search for sewer system overflows is also available in ePermitting without an account.

 If you would like to see training or tutorials on how to use ePermitting, please visit our ePermitting Training page.